pigpigyyy/moonplus-vim/README.md

 # moonplus-vim

-Adds syntax highlighting and indent support for MoonScript+ in vim.
+Adds syntax highlighting and indent support for MoonScript+ syntax file with extension '.mp' in vim.

 ## Install